 During that search, I made offers on two houses, but got outbid both times.

-Both of my offers were lowball offers because each house needed repairs and I felt they were also a little overpriced.
-I only had a limited amount of money to work with, so I had to make sure there was room to make the numbers work.
+Both of my offers were lowball offers because each house needed repairs.
+I also felt they were a little overpriced.
+I only had a limited amount of money to work with, so I had to make sure there was enough room to make the numbers work.

-I didn’t get either house, but that’s a good thing.
+I didn't get either house, but that's a good thing.
 The last thing I wanted was a rental property with a poor return on investment.
-My goal was to get an annual return on investment of 10% or more after expenses.
+My goal was to get an annual return on investment of at least 10% (or more) after expenses.